OnrampLab/next-starter/README.md

 * **Express.js**- Handles server-side rendering and integrated with Express.js
 * **Built-in Project CLI**- Create pages, components, actions, reducers with one command by using built-in cli.
 * **Sass/Scss** - CSS preprocessor, which adds special features such as variables, nested rules and mixins (sometimes referred to as syntactic sugar) into regular CSS.
+* **Docker** - A tool designed to make it easier to create, deploy, and run applications by using containers.
 * **Babel** -  The compiler for next generation JavaScript.
 Module(alias) support
 * **Eslint** - The pluggable linting utility.
 * **Reverse Proxy** - A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server
 * **Bundler Analyzer** - Visualize size of webpack output files with an interactive zoomable treemap.
 * **dotenv .config** - Expose environment variables to the runtime config of Next.js
 * **Jest** - Javascript testing framework , created by developers who created react
+* **React Testing Library** - Simple and complete React DOM testing utilities that encourage good testing practices.
 * **Enzyme** - JavaScript testing utility for React that makes it easier to test your React Components output.
+* **Storybook** - An open source tool for developing UI components in isolation for React.

 <br/>